Documentation

 • The client unblocks the browser.

-Remote methods are exposed as http endpoints, so any security measures have to be integrated into the method body itself.
-WebSharper.Web.Remoting.GetContext().UserSession exposes some utilities for tracking users.
+WebSharper.Web.Remoting.GetContext().UserSession exposes various utilities for tracking users.
 This uses Microsoft.AspNetCore.Authentication on the server and by default cookies in the browser.
 See here for more information.

 //open WebSharper.Web